haruiz/haruiz.github.io/blog/2022-08-27-python-for-data-science-getting-started/index.md

 ---
-title: Python for Data Science - Part 1
+title: Python for Data Science - Getting started
-slug: python-for-data-science-part-1
+slug: python-for-data-science-part-getting-started
 description: Thinking about jumping into a data science role, but you don't know why you should learn how to program and which programming language to choose?
 In this post, I will show you how to use python and discuss why this programming language is considered one of the top used in data science.
 authors: [haruiz]
 tags: [python, data-science]